-Shame is a potent emotion that sabotages self-esteem and self worth and silences us.
+Shame and stigma bury people.
 Powerful emotions are suppressed because of feeling shame, unworthy, not good enough and dependent upon others for safety, protection, and security.

-Trauma bonded is recycling pain.
-Jealousy is triggered by feelings of insecurity.
-The child-ego-state causes us to withdraw in any angry silence.
-The mantra of trauma-bonded relationships is “what about me? “
+Trauma is often describe as the “ground-hog effect’ in which ever day, a struggle to survive.
+Compounding aloneness is negativity – causes us to withdraw in any angry silence.
+The mantra is “what about me? “

 This how the steps can change our lives.
 By the time we are halfway through at Step Six we have sufficient insights into our character defects and are slowly addressing these in our shared step-work processes with our sponsor.

 Life in the immediacy of long term recovery.
 A continuum of self- love.
 Self- Care.
 Self-regulating:

 Answer the following questions with honesty as your primary purpose to discover how powerlessness is showing up in your life and ways to establish healing strategies.